The Song Beneath the Waves

 To listen to whales, and other bioacoustics of the sea, we use a hydrophone, a microphone that detects sound waves underwater.

-The male humpback whale produces a series of repetitious sounds at varying frequencies known as whale song.
-Each vocalization is long, a symphony of moans, cries, and pulses that can last for up to 30 or so minutes, and will be repeated over and over again over the course of hours or even days.
+Each song is a long and complex symphony of moans, cries, and pulses that can last for up to 30 minutes or so and will be repeated over and over again over the course of hours or even days.

-What makes these songs extraordinary is not just their captivating beauty, it’s their change.
-Over months and years, the songs evolve.
-A phrase is dropped, a new motif introduced, and gradually an entire ocean’s population begins to sing the new version.
-It is cultural transmission on a vast ever-shifting ocean.
+What makes these songs extraordinary is not just their captivating beauty, it’s their evolution.
+Over seasons and years, the songs evolve.
+A phrase is dropped, a new motif introduced, and suddenly the entire community begins to sing the new version.
+It is a cultural transmission of complex and repetitive patterns that is only found in Humpback whales besides humans.

-Scientists have long puzzled over the purpose of these songs.
-Are they love songs, declarations of territory, or something we cannot yet name?
-Some studies suggest courtship or communication between males, others hint at complex social communication beyond our grasp.
+Scientists are still puzzling over the purpose of these songs.
+Are they love songs, declarations of territory, or something we haven’t imagined yet?
+Some studies suggest courtship or communication between males.
 What is clear is that the song matters, it binds whales together across immense distances and generations.

 Below are a few recording excerpts from our time at sea;

 Hearing a humpback whale’s song is like listening to the ocean’s memory, a living record of migrations and ancient marine rhythms.
-These calls travel across the sea, connecting whales in a network of sounds.
-But today, shipping, sonar, and seismic exploration dominate many of the frequencies that whales use...
+These calls travel through the ocean, connecting whale communities in a network of sounds.
+But today, shipping, sonar, and seismic exploration, increasingly dominate the soundscapes whales use...